joedolson/my-tickets/src/readme.txt

 = 2.0.2 =

 * Bug fix: Reports on tickets didn't limit by ticket groups.
+* Bug fix: If label not retrieved from post meta, admin tickets render with incorrect time.
+* Bug fix: Don't use the virtual inventory when sending admin notifications.
+* Bug fix: If a ticket type was not already in the sold cart, switching a ticket to that ticket type failed in the admin.
+* Bug fix: If 'all' passed as ticket type, tickets reports were empty.
+* Bug fix: Moving tickets between events was broken due to invalid falsey value check.
+* Bug fix: Don't run ticket type expired action during cart processing, only check existing values.
 * Documentation: Add filter docs on closed and sold out admin email filters.

 = 2.0.1 =